What is the delta-delta Ct method?

 The delta-delta Ct method, also known as the 2–∆∆Ct method, is a simple formula used in order to calculate the relative fold gene expression of samples when performing real-time polymerase chain reaction (also known as qPCR).
 The method was devised by Kenneth Livak and Thomas Schmittgen in 2001 and has been cited over 61,000 times.

-More information on qPCR data analysis can be found in our online course: Mastering qPCR.
+Further video tutorials on qPCR data analysis can be found in our Mastering qPCR course

 The FREE Microsoft Excel template

 We have created a FREE Excel template which contains all of the formula described in this article below.
 Use this to practise and get the hang of the calculations.
 Everything is done for you, all that is required is the Ct values!

 If you would like to download this, simply click here.

 It is worthwhile understanding what the delta-delta Ct formula means before diving straight into the calculations.

 The overall formula to calculate the relative fold gene expression level can be presented as: